Skip to main content

 The most common cause is that the Web channel isn’t connected to SiteGPT inside the bot’s settings.Check: Admin CenterAIAI agentsOtherManage marketplace bots → click SiteGPT AI Chatbot → under Basics → Connect to channels, the Web channel should be ticked and its Responder column should read SiteGPT AI Chatbot (not Basic response).If Basic response is still the responder, tick the Web channel checkbox, save, and confirm the dialog — that flips Zendesk’s routing from the default responder to SiteGPT.

-2. The Solved → Closed trigger exists and is Active.
-See Part 2, Step 3.
-A disabled trigger leaves the ticket in Solved (not Closed), which keeps the messaging session open with the agent.
+2. If you’ve added the optional Solved → Closed (messaging only) trigger, check that it exists and is Active — a disabled trigger leaves the ticket in Solved and the session open with the agent.

 Only required custom fields are forwarded to Zendesk (Sunshine Conversations treats every form field as required).
 If a field is configured as optional in SiteGPT’s lead settings, it won’t appear on the Zendesk side.To collect a field on Zendesk, mark it required in the chatbot’s lead-collection settings.
 If you have more than ~17 required custom fields plus the base name / email / phone fields, trailing fields may be dropped — Zendesk caps forms at 20 fields.